v1.0.1

 (c) Plotting

-For each reactant make a plot of
+For each reactant make a plot of the concentration versus time.

-ax.set_xlabel('t [s]')
+ax.set_xlabel('Time [s]')

 def zeroth_order(t, k, A0):